 Voice Blox is a tactile language learning tool, helping hands-on learners get to grips with tone and inflexion, to help master their foreign language.
 This multimodal approach helps build memorable learning experiences.

-The tabletop device teaches you how to use the 4 tones of mandarin by offering a tactile representation of the way the word sounds.
-Touch the surface to hear the ideal pronunciation of a word and give it a go yourself.
+The tabletop device teaches you how to hear and use the 4 tones of Mandarin by offering a tactile representation of how they sound.
+Stroke the top surface to hear the ideal pronunciation of a word and give it a go yourself.
 Then watch the bottom surface move to match your tone, and compare the two.

 Project completed at: